 If you've decided to pursue an injury claim over health problems linked to use of Roundup or a similar weed-killing product, you're probably wondering how much your case might be worth.
-Every claim is different, and it's never easy to put a dollar figure on an injured person's losses, but the first step is understanding what's typically covered in a settlement or court award in a Roundup lawsuit.
+Here's what to know at the outset:

 Whether your Roundup case settles out of court or you receive a judgment in your favor after a trial, the compensation (money) you receive can be thought of as "damages."
 (Learn more about the basics of damages and compensation in a personal injury case.)

 Let's look at some common categories of damages, and how each might affect the value of your Roundup lawsuit.